 The rise of shoulder injuries

 Given the physical demand of these activities, it’s not surprising that the shoulder sees the brunt of the damage.
 The shoulder joints have the highest range of movement compared to any other part of the body, this also makes it the most unstable joint as it is held in place only by the rotator cuff.

 The rotator cuff is a group of tendons and muscles in the shoulder, connecting the upper arm to the shoulder blade.
 The rotator cuff tendons provide stability to the shoulder and the muscles allow the shoulder to rotate.
 If these muscles don’t work in sync or congruently, the load will be shifted to other structures, and what usually takes up the bulk of this load are the rotator cuff muscles.

 Some first-timers assume that these extreme sports are easy, for others, it’s peer pressure – wanting to perform as well as those around them.
 In both cases, many push themselves to do just one more rep, thinking that they’ll get greater gains.
 But like the straw that broke the camel’s back, that is when shoulder injuries usually occur.

 How can I prevent shoulder injuries?

-Like the saying goes, prevention is better than cure and that is what physiotherapy is – a measure that prevents injuries, optimises performance and rehabilitates injuries.
+As the saying goes, prevention is better than cure and that is what physiotherapy service is – a measure that prevents injuries, optimises performance and rehabilitates injuries.
 Physiotherapists are experts in the human anatomy, being able to pick up movement flaws that can lead to future injuries.
 That’s how they get your muscles to move better and work more efficiently to optimise conditions for the body.